wavefrontHQ/docs/pages/doc/logging_overview.md

     <strong>Tags</strong>
     </td>
     <td>
       Tags are metadata key-value pairs that are part of your logs.
 You can filter logs using tags.
+Follow these guidelines:
        <ul>
         <li>
           Low-cardinality tags.
 Many of the recommendations in <a href="optimize_data_shape.html">Optimizing Data Shape to Improve Performance</a> apply.